buraksatar/buraksatar.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student at NTU & A*STAR, Singapore, under the SINGA scholarship.
+I am a third-year PhD candidate at NTU & A*STAR, Singapore, under the SINGA scholarship.

 I work on **video understanding & machine learning** by using **multi modalities** under the supervision of [Prof. Joo Hwee Lim](https://scholar.google.com/citations?user=BjEDX4EAAAAJ&hl=en) and [Dr Hongyuan Zhu](https://hongyuanzhu.github.io/) from A*STAR and [Prof. Hanwang Zhang](https://mreallab.github.io/people.html) from NTU.
 My physical locations are S09W009 at Institute for Infocomm Research (I2R) and GS36 at Media and Interactive Computing Lab (MICL).